-VCHRI’s Privacy Advisor provides practical guidance on privacy, security and data management, while supporting researchers in navigating legislative and institutional processes/requirements that may affect access to data.
+VCHRI's Privacy Advisor provides practical guidance on privacy, security and data management best practices, while supporting researchers in navigating legislative and institutional processes/requirements that may affect access to data.

 - Secondary use data from VCH

-The VCHRI Privacy Advisor reports both to VCHRI and VCH’s Data Release Management Office (DRMO).
-The DRMO’s mandate is to facilitate data access for operations and research across VCH and to make data extracts available specifically for research projects.
-If you need data from VCH Decision Support or data from multiple departments across VCH, the DRMO is a great resource.
+The VCHRI Privacy Advisor reports both to VCHRI and VCH’s Data Release and Access Management Office (DRAMO).
+The DRAMO’s mandate is to facilitate data access for operations and research across VCH, and to make data extracts available specifically for research projects.
+If you need data from VCH Decision Support or data from multiple departments across VCH, the DRAMO is a great resource.

 - Data linking across parties

-- These types of projects may take longer than expected due to the need for legal agreements and coordination by each party.
-Consider connecting with the VCHRI Privacy Advisor early in the design of your study to understand and get support in facilitating these processes.
+These types of projects may take longer than expected due to the need for legal agreements and coordination by each party.

 - Third party applications